 - Yearly Advance funding goal: $5,000

-- Presbyterian ECO – The Presbyterian Church and the UBL have a long and successful relationship that began in the 1960’s.
-There are three opportunities for giving that will enable individuals to receive a theological education at UBL:
+- Presbyterian Church (USA) - The Presbyterian Church and the UBL have a long and successful relationship that began in the 1960’s.
+Your gifts to these Extra Commitment Opportunity Project Accounts provide student scholarships and contribute to the work of UBL.

 UBL students come from over 22 Latin American and Caribbean countries.
 Our students represent all ages of men and women as well as a range of social, economic and indigenous groups.